Ronald Colville, 2nd Baron Clydesmuir

 Ronald John Bilsland Colville, 2nd Baron Clydesmuir, KT, CB, MBE, TD (21 May 1917 – 2 October 1996), was a Scottish soldier and businessman.
 He notably served as Governor of the Bank of Scotland, Lord Lieutenant of Lanarkshire, and Captain General of the Queen's Bodyguard in Scotland.
-He was described as "an outstanding and dedicated servant of Scotland.
+According to his obituary, he was described as "an outstanding and dedicated servant of Scotland.
 He was a gentleman of the old school with a genial wit and great generosity of spirit".

 Early life

-Colville was born in Glasgow, the only son of John Colville, Secretary of State for Scotland (1938–40), who became Governor of Bombay (1943–48) and acted as Viceroy and Governor-General of India on three occasions, who was raised to the peerage in 1948 as Baron Clydesmuir.
-Like his father, he was educated at Charterhouse and at Trinity College, Cambridge.
+Colville was born in Glasgow in 1917, the only son of John Colville, Secretary of State for Scotland (1938–1940), who became Governor of Bombay (1943–1948) and acted as Viceroy and Governor-General of India on three occasions.
+John Colville was raised to the peerage in 1948 as Baron Clydesmuir.
+Like his father, Ronald was educated at Charterhouse and at Trinity College, Cambridge.

 Military career

-Graduating from Cambridge in 1939 Colville was drawn, at the age of 22, into World War II.
-The tradition of service was already ingrained, he joined a Scottish regiment, the Cameronians (Scottish Rifles) in which his father had served in World War I. Clydesmuir was in action with the regiment at Dunkirk, in Italy, and in the Normandy landings, was awarded the MBE and mentioned in despatches, serving throughout World War II and for a short time thereafter.
+After graduating from Cambridge in 1939 at the age of 22, Colville was drawn into World War II.
+The tradition of service being already ingrained, he joined a Scottish regiment, the Cameronians (Scottish Rifles), in which his father had served in World War I. Clydesmuir was in action with the regiment at Dunkirk, in Italy, and in the Normandy landings, was awarded the MBE and mentioned in dispatches, serving throughout World War II and for a short time thereafter.
 The Cameronians were famously recruited from Glasgow and the Lanarkshire area, the industrial heart of Scotland.
-Clydesmuir's obituary noted "he always remained a West of Scotland man respecting and sharing the down-to-earth qualities of the men with whom he had fought.
+Clydesmuir's obituary noted that "he always remained a West of Scotland man respecting and sharing the down-to-earth qualities of the men with whom he had fought.
 It was typical of him and of them that some of his merriest and most affectionate anecdotes, (and he was a master story-teller), had to do with the lighter off-duty events of these dangerous days and with the lifelong friends he made among his comrades in arms".

-His military experiences poignantly influenced his later life and after the war, he continued his connections with the Army.
-Among his other appointments, he became Chairman of the Council of the Territorial, Auxiliary and Volunteer Associations (1969–73), and later President, (1974–81); commanded the 6/7th (Territorial) battalion of the Cameronians, and later became Honorary Colonel (1967–71); he was also Honorary Colonel of the 52nd Lowland Volunteers, TA&VR (1970–75).
-His obituary also noted "he never lost the upright and alert bearing, the directness of speech and method, and the disciplined self-control he had acquired in his army days.
+His military experiences poignantly influenced his later life, and after the war, he continued his connections with the Army.
+Among his other appointments, he became Chairman of the Council of the Territorial, Auxiliary and Volunteer Associations (1969–1973), and later President, (1974–1981); commanded the 6/7th (Territorial) battalion of the Cameronians, and later became Honorary Colonel (1967–1971); he was also Honorary Colonel of the 52nd Lowland Volunteers, TA&VR (1970–1975).
+His obituary also noted that "he never lost the upright and alert bearing, the directness of speech and method, and the disciplined self-control he had acquired in his army days.
 Nor did he forget the debts owed to the men who had served with him and, in many cases, suffered and died".